 A guard dog does the same job as a rooster – only better.

 Make sure your dog is good with your chickens before you leave them together unattended.
-You don’t want your guard dog turning into the predator!
+You don’t want your guard dog turning into a predator!

 Hygiene and Cleanliness

-To keep your chickens safe you need to do more than just keep the predators at bay.
+To keep your chickens safe, you need to do more than keep the predators at bay.
 Sometimes the biggest threats are already in your garden.

 16. Avoid Toxic Chemicals